Easy Blackened Shrimp

 The best blackened shrimp with a Cajun kick!
-Plump and juicy shrimp are coated in cajun spices and cooked to perfection.
-They are great for adding to salads, pasta, rice bowls, lettuce wraps, or tacos.
-It’s an easy recipe that is ready to eat in under 15 minutes
+Plump and juicy shrimp are coated in blackening seasoning and seared in a hot skillet to create a smoky blackened crust.
+Great for adding to salads, pasta, rice bowls, lettuce wraps, or tacos.
+It’s an easy recipe that’s ready to eat in under 15 minutes

 Up close platter of blackened shrimp with lemon and parsley.